 Portfast allows the ports to immediately be set back to the forwarding state and prevents the link state changes that occur on ESX/ESXi hosts from affecting the STP topology.
 Setting STP to Portfast prevents the 30-50 second loss of network connectivity.

 The command to set STP to Portfast depends on the model of the switch.
-As the command will be different from model to model and vendor to vendor, contact your physical switch vendor for more detailed information on how to configure the same.
+As the command is different from model to model and vendor to vendor, c ontact your physical switch vendor for more detailed information on how to configure the same.

 To set STP to Portfast on a switch, run the below command based on the switch model:

 spanning-tree portfast (for an access port)

 spanning-tree port type edge (for an access port)

 spanning-tree port type edge trunk (for a trunk port)